4. Guidelines for sentence and prompt collection

 Chapter 4 overview:

-Prompts are the sentences or instructions that guide users when they record in .
+Prompts are the sentences or instructions that guide users when they record in TWB Voice.
 Prompts that are well prepared will result in recordings that are of high quality.
-They will be suitable for both and applications.
+They will be suitable for both Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) applications.

 Types of prompt